bulldize/Python_Anesthesia_Simulator/docs/source/model/Pharmacodynamics.rst

    :align: center
    :alt: Sigmoid function

-For propofol and remifentanil, before applying the Hill function, an effect-site compartment is added to the PK model to represent a delay between a rise of drug concentration in blood and the occurrence of the effect.
+For propofol, remifentanil and atracurium [Weatherley1983]_, before applying the Hill function, an effect-site compartment is added to the PK model to represent a delay between a rise of drug concentration in blood and the occurrence of the effect.
 This delay is dependent on the physiological variables, and thus, multiple effect-site compartments can be added to the model.
 As those compartments are virtual, the drug transfer is considered in only one direction, from blood to the effect site without affecting the blood compartment concentration.
 Thus, the addition of the effect site does not affect the PK model.
 The equation for one effect-site compartment is given by:

 .. math::